tsujin1/acadevmy/README.md

 # Acadevmy 🎓

-**Acadevmy** is an online learning platform connecting students with verified mentors.
+**Acadevmy** is an online platform connecting students with verified mentors.
 It features structured communication, session booking, real-time chat, and review gating to ensure trustworthy and effective mentorship.

 ## 🚀 Tech Stack